Oath of Employment

 Your supervisor will submit your completed form via AskMyHR > Select Myself (or) My Team/Organization > Submit a Form or Document > Oath of Employment Form.

-If you attended a virtual Oath or in-person ceremony in Victoria, the Commissioner will submit your form.
+If you attended a virtual Oath, the Commissioner will submit your form.

 Because of their unique partisan role, political staff take the Political Staff Oath and abide by the Standards of Conduct for Political Staff (PDF, 217KB).